NomicFoundation/hardhat/docs/src/content/ignition/docs/advanced/deployments.md

 Hardhat Ignition stores the information for each of your deployments in folders inside of `./ignition/deployments`.

-Within each deployment folder, Hardhat Ignition saves the deployment results, along with all the data needed to: recover from errors, resume existing deployments and reproduce them.
+Thes folders contain all the deployment results, and a journal file which records every deployment action executed, enabling recovery from errors and resuming deployments.

 The different files inside each deployment folder are detailed below: